 3. Showing the loss in humorous way using a funny image.

-“No longer want to receive insightful blog updates?
-Well, you can leave us for sure, but half knowledge is a dangerous thing! :P”
+Example: “No longer want to receive insightful blog updates?
+Well, you can leave us for sure, but half knowledge is a dangerous thing! 😛

-Incorporate these interesting or crazy ideas to your businesses’ unsubscribe landing page, to be able to make those priceless subscribers stay! …AND stay tuned with us as we are very close to launching our own Infographic about UNSUBSCRIBE Best Practices… Hallelujah!
+Incorporate these simple-to-implement ideas into your businesses’ unsubscribe landing page, to be able to make those priceless subscribers stay!